-SqCWD drafted its analysis of the effects of pumping new wells identified in its Well Master Plan, as well as the effects of redistributing pumping over the expanded well network.
-The EIR for the Well Master Plan is scheduled to be completed this year.
-The first of the new municipal wells is the Polo Grounds well.
-SqCWD is working with the County's Parks department to convert the Polo Grounds irrigation well to a municipal well.
+SqCWD published its draft EIR for the Well Master Plan in 2010.
+After responding to comments, SqCWD certified the EIR in 2011 and approved the Polo Grounds well, Cunnison Lane well, and Austrian Way well projects.
+The first of the new municipal wells to be brought online is the Polo Grounds well.
+SqCWD is working with the County's Parks Department to convert the Polo Grounds irrigation well to a municipal well by 2012.